|

 "It follows, therefore, that “Pomona,” should be banished from the geography of the Orkneys..."

-The Latin name "Pomona" is still sometimes seen on the occasional modern map and encyclopaedia article about Orkney.
+The Latin name "Pomona" can still be seen, sometimes, on the occasional modern map and encyclopaedia article about Orkney.

-But the name Pomona, which is also the name of the Roman goddess of Fruit and Plenty, has never actually been used by Orcadians.
-Instead, its use is generally agreed to stem from a mistranslation of an early Roman passage.
+But the name "Pomona", which is also the name of the Roman goddess of Fruit and Plenty, has never actually been used by Orcadians.
+Instead, its use is stems from a mistranslation of an early Roman passage.

-It is believed George Buchanan (1506-1582), a Scottish scholar of Latin, mistranslated a passage by the Roman author Solinus.
+It is generally agreed that George Buchanan (1506-1582), a Scottish scholar of Latin, mistranslated a passage by the Roman author Solinus.

 Solinus, referring to Orkney (Orcades) and Thyle (Thule), wrote: